The Story Arts Centre Adds Some Remarkable Faculty Talent

 Joseph has been teaching at Centennial College as a Partial Load Instructor of photography since 2007.
 He received a diploma in Photography from Sheridan College in 1995.
 He also has a diploma in HVAC Engineering from Niagara College in which he received in 1984.

-In 1998, Joseph established his first photo studio in Toronto and began shooting for advertising clients including Sobeys, Leon’s, Silent Sam Vodka as well as many editorial clients like Toronto Life, many of the Rogers publications as well as a several U.S. publications.
-Also working as a digital artist with Anthem Worldwide, a U.S.-based and globally positioned design and printing company has given Joseph some unique knowledge of how to work with a team on an image for design layout (pre and post) production for print and web outputting.
+In 1998, Joseph established his first photo studio in Toronto and began shooting for advertising clients including Sobeys, Leon’s, Silent Sam Vodka as well as many editorial clients like Toronto Life, many of the Rogers publications as well as several U.S. publications.
+Also working as a digital artist with Anthem Worldwide, a U.S.-based and globally positioned design and printing company has given Joseph some unique knowledge of how to work with a team on an image for design layout (pre and post) production for print and web output.
 Joseph’s photo work has taken him across Canada, the U.S., Mexico and India on assignment.
 From liqueur/beverage ads to automotive ads, food, interiors, fashion and so on, Joseph has worked on them all.
 Recently his work has been for Billy Bishop Airport (billboard & transit ads), Somersby Ciders (print advertising) and several reality tv shows for Corus/HGTV.

 Joseph’s hobbies include sports-squash, baseball and music.
 At one time playing music-guitar but now mostly just appreciating it.
-Family life is important to him, taking time to coach his daughters’ baseball team.
+Family life is important to him, taking the time to coach his daughters’ baseball team.
 His wife is a “foodie” ex-chef so testing, tasting and exploring new foods are a part of his hobbies now as well, if you can call that a hobby?